ACORN

 Advanced Career Online Resource Network

-and continuing education (CE / CEU) courses for mental health counselors, marriage and family therapists, alcohol and drug counselors, social workers, art therapists, problem gambling treatment providers, prevention specialists, supervisors, agency administrators, educators, and other learners around the globe.
+and accredited continuing education courses for mental health counselors, marriage and family therapists, alcohol and drug counselors, social workers, art therapists, problem gambling treatment providers, prevention specialists, supervisors, agency administrators, educators, and other learners around the globe.

 Created by expert instructors, ACORN courses are continually updated with the latest information.

-Both synchronous (live) and asynchronous (on-demand) courses are offered.
-Synchronous courses are conducted in real time, with instructors holding virtual meetings at specified dates and times.
+ACORN's synchronous (live) courses are conducted in real time, with instructors holding virtual meetings at specified dates and times.

-Course webpages indicate whether a course is live or on-demand.
+Course webpages indicate whether a course is synchronous (live) or on-demand.

 Real-time.
-Jan 10 - Jan 31, 2025.
-Provides the 15 hours required for Gambling Addictions Counselor I (CGAC I) certification for ICD-PG specialists.
+Oct 17 - Dec 12, 2025.
+Provides the 30 hours required for initial certification as a Gambling Addictions Counselor I (CGAC I).
 Content is informed by the Problem Gambling Treatment Provider Core Competencies.
+Approved for 30 CE hours.

 On-demand.
 3 CE hours.
 Builds knowledge, skills, and abilities required to screen for suicide risk and to identify and access resources for referral.
 Free of charge, courtesy of Oregon Health Authority.